jenntang1/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 # General #
 0. What is a PID?
+PID is an identification number assigned to each process that's created.

 1. What is a process?
+Process is an executing/running instance of a program.
+It's assigned a non-negative integer as a PID.

 2. How to find a process’ PID?
+Use the ps command to find a process' PID.

 3. How to kill a process?
+Use the kill command to terminate a process without having to log out or reboot the computer.

 4. What is a signal?
+Signal is a software interruption that changes the current running process.

 5. What are the 2 signals that cannot be ignored?
+SIGKILL and SIGSTOP cannot be ignored.

 # Resources #
 0. Man pages of: